 The Princeton Fed Challenge team has done it again!
-On November 22, the Federal Reserve Board announced the winners of the 2024 College Fed Challenge competition, and Princeton took first place!
+On November 22, the the Federal Reserve Board announced the winners of the 2024 College Fed Challenge competition, and Princeton took first place!
 Watch the award ceremony on YouTube.

 This year, 119 universities from 31 states across the country participated in the national competition, with eighteen teams selected as semi-finalists, six teams selected as finalists, and one team—Princeton—winning the top national prize.
 Harvard College won the second place prize and the University of Virginia came in third place.
 University of Michigan, Pace University, and University of Miami were given honorable mentions.

 This year’s team is the second Princeton team to take home the top prize (2022 was the first) in the annual competition where college teams analyze economic and financial conditions and formulate a monetary policy recommendation.
-Eighteen Princeton students contributed to building the team’s final presentation, with five students (and two alternates) presenting the recommendations to judges on behalf of the full team.
+Eighteen Princeton students contributed to building the team’s final presentation, with five students (with two alternates) presenting the recommendations to judges on behalf of the full team.
 The presenters (pictured above from left to right) were Bijaan Noormohamed ’27 (alternate), Elliot Lee ’26, Daniel Sozanski ’26 (co-captain), Bracklinn Williams ’25 (co-captain), Eleanor Clemans-Cope ’26, William Neumann ’27, and Manuel García-San-Millán ’27 (alternate).

 “As this team rehearsed and sharpened their presentation, we coaches became convinced we were looking at a superb team,” said Professor Blinder when he heard the news.
 “The Fed Challenge judges obviously agreed.
 It all reminds me of the baseball manager who, when asked the secret of producing such good teams, replied ‘get good players.’
 They earned it.”